MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 Let's consider the following example:

 <img src="img\HoleGame_Dis_Fixed.png" alt="circle screenshot"  width="50%" style="max-width: 500px; display: block;margin-left: auto;margin-right: auto; padding: 20px"/>
-<p style="text-align:center"> Hole Filling Game is completed by becoming disconnected and then connected again</p>
+<p style="text-align:center"> Hole-Filling Game is completed by becoming disconnected and then connected again</p>

 Here we see a perfectly valid solution to the hole cutting game that very well may be the shortest path from CP1 to CP2, but we had to disconnect the path in order to make it!
 There is no way to rearrange the ordering of H_3 and H_4 so that the path does become disconnected at some point.
 So unlike the loops where the ordering of the cuts means that we don't have to worry about exploring them, we do have to explore the space of disconnected cut matches.